Our mission is to honor the groundbreaking work and talent that push the boundaries of creativity.

 Celebrating Inspiration.
 Honoring Imagination.
 Fostering Creativity.
 This is the very essence of the CLIO Awards.

-The CLIO Awards is the world’s most recognized international awards competition for advertising, design, interactive and communications.
+The CLIO Awards is the world’s most recognized international awards competition for advertising, design, digital and communications.
 CLIO maintains its original commitment to celebrate and reward creative excellence, while continuing to evolve with the industry to acknowledge the most current, breakthrough work.
 The 55th Annual CLIO Awards will take place on October 1, 2014 to coincide with Advertising Week in New York City.

 The CLIO Awards honors work in a broad range of media types including, but not limited to: